slowli/tracing-toolbox/tunnel/README.md

     let metadata = receiver.persist_metadata();
     let (spans, local_spans) = receiver.persist();
     // Store `metadata` and `spans`, e.g., in a DB, and `local_spans`
-    // in a local data struct such as `HashMap`.
+    // in a local data struct such as `HashMap` keyed by the executable ID.
 }
 ```